CharlesTheGreat77/Gencyber-LaserRoom/README.md

    - ```go build -o web_interface web_interface.go``` // to compile
    - ```./web_interface``` // run the webserver

+The webserver runs by default on ```localhost:8080```

 Note: Add/Remove switches in the webserver as needed for the amount of lasers in use. (in our case we had 6 lasers but only 3 will be controllable).
+Additionally, the ```index.html``` was made by AI (for now) and I am not proud of it.

 <details>